 Sustainable Aviation Fuels (SAF) are set to become the main lever for decarbonising air transport in the coming years.
-Produced from non-fossil fuel sources, they reduce CO₂ emissions by 80% on average over the fuel's life cycle.
+Produced from non-fossil fuel sources, the fuels purchased by Air France reduce CO2 emissions by at least 75% over the entire life cycle.
 They can be used today without any modification to aircraft and flight operations and are gradually replacing traditional fuel.

 These new fuels are of two types: